SkyLundy/plates-for-processwire/README.md

 ### Why create a ProcessWire module for Plates?

 There are many templating languages to choose from, some already have ProcessWire modules to make integration easy.
 They work for many people, and that's great.
 What they may be lacking in is the core PHP-first approach that ProcessWire provides developers.
-Plates provides powerful yet simple tools that feel more at home with ProcessWire than any other templating engine, _hands down_.
+Plates provides powerful yet simple tools that feel more at home with ProcessWire than any other templating engine.
 Whether you've worked with templating engines in the past or not, with or without ProcessWire, you'll be up to speed incredibly fast.

 ### Syntax?